garethjns/PyBC/Readme.md

 ## Other classes
 ### Common
 Anything used in more than one class.
-Tracks cursor position in current file and holds reading and mapping methods.
+ - Tracks cursor position in current file
+ - Reading and mapping methods.

+### Export
+ - General export methods.

 ### API
 Handles API calls to blockchain.info's API.